google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 in the `Publish` type.
 Please see the documentation in the source file for details of the fields themselves.

 Here, we point out some non-obvious validation that is applied to the keys.

-* All keys must be valid!
+All keys must be valid!
 If there are any validation errors, the entire batch is rejected.

-* The following are configurable variables around validation:
+* The following are configurable variables for validating payloads:
 	| Environment Variable         | Description          | Default |
 	|------------------------------|----------------------|---------|
 	| MAX_KEYS_ON_PUBLISH          | Max keys per publish | 20      |
 	| MAX_SAME_START_INTERVAL_KEYS | Max overlapping keys with same start interval.
 In practical terms, this means that if you are obtaining TEK history on a mobile device with >= v1.5 of the device API, it will stop the validity of the current day's TEK and issue a new now.
 Both keys will have the same start interval. |  3  |
 	| MAX_INTERVAL_AGE_ON_PUBLISH  | Max age.
 How old keys can be.
 All provided keys must have a `rollingStartNumber` that is >= to the max age. | 360h (15 days)   |

+In addition to the above configurations,
 * Keys with a future start time (`rollingStartNumber` indicates time > now), are rejected.
-* Keys that are "sill valid" are accepted by the server, but they are embargoed until after they key could no longer be replayed usefully.
+* Keys that are "still valid" are accepted by the server, but they are embargoed until after they key could no longer be replayed usefully.
 A stall valid key is one where the `rollingStartNumber` is in the past, but the `rollingStartNumber` + the `rollingPeriod` indicates a future time.